 I didn’t see his personality disorder.
 I was unknowingly fighting a battle, a battle and a lifelong war no one could win.
 After years of mistaking his shallow living and loving on the surface, I suppose I learned to only see the value of things on that surface.
 I suppose it was an unconscious survival tactic.
-Many people in our close inner circle included.
+Many people in our circle included.
 I valued people who do not value people.
 I became attached to people who do not attach to people.
 I compromised my values and learned to live a life and receive a love where there was no depth, no true partnership, or deeper meaning within my relationship.
 He was incapable of having a meaningful, real, loving relationship with anyone.
 How can anyone honestly love another when they despise themselves so deeply?
 How can anyone give the love and approval to another that they cannot feel or express for themselves?
 If they cannot love themselves, they cannot purely love anyone else.
 It’s all a facade.
 Until it isn’t.

 A narcissist’s idea of love is how others make them feel about themselves.
 It’s never a sustainable state.
 It is always temporary.
-The self-hatred eventually resurfaces, punching through the euphoria of their new segwayed solution once they realize the new Narcissistic source is no longer ideal enough to save them from themselves.
+The self-hatred eventually resurfaces, punching through the euphoria of their new segwayed solution once they realize the new Narcissistic supply is no longer ideal enough to save them from themselves.
 There is no such person to make someone love themselves.
 That is when the euphoria disappears.
 This is especially true when a person close to them unknowingly dismantles the narcissist’s false persona.
 There’s no stability in that kind of love.
 There can never be real love because it, because they are not real.
 They never were and never will be.

 I encourage you, do not be afraid to look closely, to dig deeply into anything your “spidey sense” is telling you.